-- (1) Our financial statements at December 31, 2006, and 2007 and for each of the three years in the period ended December 31, 2007 have been restated.
-See Note 3, "Restatement of Financial Statements," in our financial statements that are included elsewhere in this prospectus. - (2) On February 2, 2004, we acquired the assets of Grand Canyon University from a non-profit foundation and converted its operations from non-profit to for-profit status.
-While the university has continuously operated since 1949, for accounting and financial statement reporting purposes, we treat the date of acquisition and conversion to for-profit status as the date of inception of our business. - (3) On August 24, 2005, we converted from a limited liability company to a taxable corporation.
-For all periods subsequent to such date, we have been subject to corporate-level U.S. federal and state income taxes. - (4) As described in "Use of Proceeds" and "Special Distribution," we will use the proceeds of this offering to pay a special distribution to our stockholders of record as of September 26, 2008, in the amount of 75% of the gross proceeds received by us from the sale of stock in this offering, including any proceeds we receive from the underwriters' exercise of their overallotment option, before underwriting discounts and commissions and estimated offering expenses.
+- (2) On February 2, 2004, we acquired the assets of Grand Canyon University from a non-profit foundation and converted its operations from non-profit to for-profit status.
+While the university has continuously operated since 1949, for accounting and financial statement reporting purposes, we treat the date of acquisition and conversion to for-profit status as the date of inception of our business - (3) On August 24, 2005, we converted from a limited liability company to a taxable corporation.
+For all periods subsequent to such date, we have been subject to corporate-level U.S. federal and state income taxes. - (4) As described in "Use of Proceeds" and "Special Distribution," we will use the proceeds of this offering to pay a special distribution to our stockholders of record as of November 18, 2008, in the amount of 75% of the gross proceeds received by us from the sale of stock in this offering, including any proceeds we receive from the underwriters' exercise of their over-allotment option, before underwriting discounts and commissions and estimated offering expenses.
 Since the special distribution represents distributions to existing stockholders to be made from the proceeds of an initial public offering, the pro forma balance sheet as of September 30, 2008 reflecting the distribution, but not giving effect to the offering proceeds, is presented.
-In addition, since the amount of the special distribution exceeds net income for the twelve-month period ended September 30, 2008, pro forma earnings per common share, basic and diluted, are presented for the year ended December 31, 2007 and for the nine-month period ended September 30, 2008, which amounts give effect to the number of shares that would be required to be issued at an assumed initial public offering price of \$19.00 per share to pay the amount of dividends that exceeds net income for the twelve-month period ended September 30, 2008.
-The pro forma balance sheet and earnings per common share data also assume the conversion of all outstanding shares of Series A convertible preferred stock into 10,870,178 shares of common stock, as well as the conversion of all outstanding shares of Series C preferred stock into 1,410,526 shares of common stock upon the closing of the offering based on a conversion price equal to \$19.00 per share, which is the midpoint of the range set forth on the cover page of this prospectus.
+In addition, since the amount of the special distribution exceeds net income for the twelve-month period ended September 30, 2008, pro forma earnings per common share, basic and diluted, are presented for the year ended December 31, 2007 and for the nine-month period ended September 30, 2008, which amounts give effect to the number of shares that would be required to be issued at the initial public offering price of \$12.00 per share to pay the amount of dividends that exceeds net income for the twelve-month period ended September 30, 2008.
+The pro forma balance sheet and earnings per common share data also reflect the exercise of the warrant to purchase 909,348 shares of our common stock for \$0.58 per share and assume the conversion of all outstanding shares of Series A convertible preferred stock into 10,870,178 shares of common stock upon the closing of the offering and the conversion of all outstanding shares of Series C preferred stock into 2,233,333 shares of common stock upon the closing of the offering.